vonfalk/storm-javavis/doc/01-Introduction/01-Examples.md

 This file shows that it is possible to reload code in an already running program in Storm (to certain degrees, at least).
 From the REPL, call `demo:reloadMain`, and you shall see that you are returned to the prompt, but the numbers 1 to 10 are displayed in sequence in the background.
-While this is happending, change the `myPrint` function by commenting the first `print` statement and replace it with the second one and type `reload{demo}` into the REPL.
+While this is happening, change the `myPrint` function by commenting the first `print` statement and replace it with the second one and type `reload{demo}` into the REPL.
 Now, you shall see stars being displayed instead of numbers, even when you reload the code in the middle of the running code!